qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

 _This is a post in our [series on Test Driven Development](/blog-by-tag#tag-test-driven-development)._

 <aside>
-  <p>Join us for one of our Test Driven Development courses.
+  <p>Join us for one of our Test Driven Development courses and get to practice applying this and other heuristics.
   </p>
   <p><div>
     <a href="/training/test-driven-development">Check availability</a>